SumoLogic/sumologic-documentation/docs/send-data/use-json-configure-sources/json-parameters-hosted-sources.md

 }
 ```

-To disable S3 Replay use the `NoPathExpression` placeholder for `path` and `authentication`, for example:
+To disable S3 Replay, use the `NoPathExpression` placeholder for `path` and `authentication`, for example:

 ```json
 {